Abstract: A summary of a longer piece of work, such as a journal article or report, giving the key facts including methodology and conclusion.

 Keywords: These are words used to search for a specific subject in online resources such as Search the Library and databases.
 You can get more help with keywords from your Academic Subject Librarian.
 You can find your Academic Subject Librarian here.

 Laptop loans: You can borrow a laptop from the University Library for three hours.
 You will need your student ID card for this.
-You can find more information here.
+You can find more information on our computing and printing page..

 Library account: All students and staff have an online library account, known as My Library Account.
 This provides a summary of the books, requests and fines you have.
 You can find your Library Account on the Search the Library page.
 Use your University username and password to log into your account.